kanvesh/kanvesh.github.io/resume.md

 <br/>
 <p>

 I presently work at Quotient (formerly coupons.com), a digital marketing company, that helps consumer goods companies and retailers reach the right audiences for their brands through promotions and media.
-I was hired as a Sr. Data Scientist and was promoted in Dec 2019 to lead a team of three data scientists.
-The main focus of the team is to build custom audience segments for various campaigns at scale and subsequently measure the performance of these campaign with appropriate statistical rigor.
+I was initially hired as a Sr. Data Scientist and was promoted in Dec 2019 to lead a team of three data scientists.
+The main focus of the team is to build custom audience segments at scale and subsequently measure the performance of these campaigns with appropriate statistical rigor.
 <br/>
 </p>
 </details>